Bzdyshek/zapret_easywrt/README.md

       ##### For example
     ssh -oHostKeyAlgorithms=+ssh-rsa admin@192.168.1.1

-3. Download the script using curl or wget to /tmp directory
+3. Download the script using curl to /tmp directory
      ##### For example
     curl -L -O [link_to_file]
-     wget [link_to_file]

 5. Take execute flag to downloaded file chmod +x [filename]
 6. Start the script ./[filename]